-This module aims to prepare social work practitioners for the unique conceptual, clinical and ethical challenges related to animal-assisted interventions (AAI).
-Through course readings, instructor-guided lessons, and online webinars, this module introduces trainees to practical approaches for strengthening planning and delivery strategies for evidence-based treatments incorporating animals.
+This self-paced online module aims to prepare social work and mental health practitioners for the unique conceptual, clinical and ethical challenges related to animal-assisted interventions (AAI).
+Through course readings, recorded instructor-guided lessons, and online quizzes, this module introduces trainees to practical approaches for strengthening planning and delivery strategies for evidence-based treatments incorporating animals.

-1.)
-To integrate knowledge and theory about animal assisted interventions in the context of social work with vulnerable groups.
+- To integrate knowledge and theory about animal-assisted interventions in the context of social work with vulnerable groups.

 - To evaluate the existing evidence regarding human-animal interactions.

 - To understand methods, standards, and guideline of incorporating animals into social work practice.

 - To demonstrate the integration of theory and practice through written and oral skills.